Greenhouse Studios: Music artists

 Greenhouse Studios has hosted numerous international clients.
 Roger Daltrey of The Who recorded vocal tracks there, as did Salt-N-Pepa.
 Cher recorded in Vancouver at the Studio, and Akon worked on new tracks following his show at GM Place.

 Queensrÿche recorded and mixed the Empire album at the studio.
 Peter Collins produced it, and James Barton engineered, assisted by the studio's Marc Raemar.
 The album sold 3 million copies in the U.S. and received Triple Platinum certification.
 It produced the power ballad "Silent Lucidity", which reached No. 1 on the mainstream rock tracks and No. 9 on the Billboard Hot 100.

 Skid Row recorded the album Subhuman Race, the followup to Slave to the Grind.
 The production team of Bob Rock producing and Randy Staub engineering would team up to make this album.
 Brian Dobbs and Darren Grahn were the 2nd engineers on this record.
-Lead singer Sebastian Bach would continue his tradition of hi-jinx during an interview with Vancouverite Nadrwuar the Human Serviette.
+Lead singer Sebastian Bach would continue his tradition of hi-jinx during an interview with Vancouverite Nardwuar the Human Serviette.

 Matthew Good Band and the subsequent Matthew Good would several albums at Greenhouse.
 Last of the Ghetto Astronauts, Underdogs, and Beautiful Midnight were all recorded at the facilities.
 Matthew Good would bring in Warne Livesey as a music producer.
 Warne Livesey, a music producer, engineer, and mixer from England and the producer of Diesel and Dust by Midnight Oil, has recorded multiple music projects at Greenhouse Studios since.

 Bruce Levens of Greenhouse Studios would found London Smith Discs in 1991.
 The London Smith label started out recording the band Freewater at Greenhouse.
 The next artist up would be Stigmata comprised on Kevin Lucks and Mark Findler.
 North Vancouver band Mushroom Trail would record its debut album before unceremoniously disappearing from the music business.
 The final project for London Smith was the sophomore release of Lowest of the Low produced by Texan Don Was.
 The first release of Lowest of the Low, Shakespeare My Butt..., is considered one of the great Canadian albums.

 k-os would record and mix part of his 2012 release Black on Blonde.